HS

 Gala Event – Safaris making a difference in Sydney

-Filed under: blog — Liberty Nichols @ 5:25 am
+Filed under: blog — By Howard Saunders @ 5:25 am

 Earlier in September I was honored to support the Australia’s Children’s Cancer Institute by donating a safari for their live auction at the Diamond Ball in Sydney.